fw-oss/ansible-role-docker/README.md

 There is an optional bash script that will do a regular database dump of any container that sounds like a database triggered by cron.
 Enable it by setting `docker_database_backup_enable: true`
 It requires the root passwords to be env variables of said containers (e.g. `MYSQL_ROOT_PASSWORD`).
-In its default config the script runs at 12:xx and 21:xx and keep dumps for 7 days.
+In its default config the script runs at 12:xx and 21:xx and keeps dumps for 7 days.

 #### Managing which containers are dumped